MarkySparky/grunt-web-interface/README.md

-# web-interface
+# gwwwunt

-> Provides a web interface for your grunt tasks listed in a yaml file
+> Provides a web interface for your grunt tasks listed in a yaml file.
+Lets you run grunt tasks from the web page and displays console output.

 ## Getting Started
 This plugin requires Grunt.